Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 If you’re not sure about getting into portrait photography, a home studio setup is a reasonably inexpensive way to try it out.
 If you decide it isn’t for you, then you aren’t out of a large amount of money.
 You can probably use the light stands and super clamps for something else.

-Should you decide this works well for you, then it's easy to expand.
+Should you decide this works well for you, then it’s easy to expand.
 You can get different colors of seamless paper, add props, get some reflectors or add more lights.
-Take a look at my Resources Page to get an idea of the light modifiers you may want to use.

 If you have a home studio setup already, leave a comment below with a link to show us what you use.
 You may have some different ideas than I do, and you never know who you may help.